ryanachten/RobicServer/README.md

 For simplicity's sake, we keep this in `startup.sh` (omitted from Git)

+**Note:** when deploying to a remote environment, these variables will need to be set (i.e. in our case we use Heroku, so we need to set them via https://devcenter.heroku.com/articles/config-vars#managing-config-vars )

 ## Developing locally with React Native

 To run with iOS simulator, we need to run the server in HTTPS.
 However, iOS does not seem to work with `localhost` domains when running .NET Core locally.
 To work around this, we route the local server using [ngrok](https://ngrok.com/).